MaximDubrovin/meteor-uploadcare/README.md

 _Notes:_

-Place server methods code in your Meteor project directory here: `meteor-app/server/methods_server.js`, to no serve such code to client.
+Place back-end code in the following directory of your Meteor project: `meteor-app/server/methods_server.js`.
+It will prevent serving this code to client.

-I use `fibers/future` to get async callback on client.
+I use `fibers/future` to get async callbacks on client.

-If users makes call to this methods add check that ensures that users owns this files (has documents in database that contains uuid, for example).
+You may need to make sure that file identifier exists in your database before making API calls to store the file permanently.